 Can a debt collector take my Social Security or VA benefits?

-No. Most debt collectors can’t take your Social Security or VA benefits directly out of your bank account.
+Answer: Generally no, debt collectors can’t take your Social Security or VA benefits directly out of your bank account or prepaid card.

-When a collector sues you for the debt and wins a judgment, it can ask your bank or credit union to turn over money from your account.
-This is called a garnishment.
-Banks must automatically protect Social Security and VA benefits from garnishment if they are direct deposited into your account.
-(There are some exceptions to this rule, which are explained below.)
-Here’s how the automatic protection works.
+After a debt collector sues you for the debt and wins a judgment, it can get a court order for your bank or credit union to turn over money from your account or prepaid card.
+This is called a “garnishment.”
+A U.S. Department of Treasury rule requires banks to automatically protect certain federal benefits from being frozen or garnished if they are direct deposited into your account.
+There are some exceptions to this rule, which are explained below.
+Read about how the automatic protection works.

-Your bank protects 2 months’ worth of benefits
+Your bank or credit union must automatically protects 2 months’ worth of benefits

 Benefits on a prepaid card

-Many people receive Social Security or VA benefits on a prepaid card.
+Many people receive federal benefits such as Social Security or VA on a prepaid card.
 If your benefits are loaded onto a Direct Express card or to another prepaid account, they are still automatically protected from garnishment just like money in a bank account.

 To take advantage of the automatic protections for direct deposited Social Security and VA benefits, you can sign up to have these benefits direct deposited to your bank account or loaded onto a prepaid card.